 These are few common examples of when you can have false positives and false negatives.
 As you can see, the error that is preferable really depends on the situation itself, your personal preference or how the study has been designed (and that you can just change the hypothesis if need be).
 So, I hope you won’t follow the general assumption that false positives result in bigger problems and are now better equipped to produce solid examples to back it up.

-Now, I bet your interest in false positives and false negatives has got from 0% too 100% after reading this article.
+Now, I bet your interest in false positives and false negatives has got from 0% to 100% after reading this article.
 So, while the information is still fresh in your mind, check out our tutorials on hypothesis testing, sum of squares, point estimates, and types of data.
+Or start from the very basics of statistics and gradually build up your quantitative thinking with our Statistics course.